jay16213/robot-doc/development.md

 - Set the absolute angle of arm
 - Formula
     - `n = (target_position) * 4550`. **target_position** is degree and  **n** is the value you need to publish
-    - This formula is an approximate model obtained by experiment and can be adjusted freely if need
+    - This formula is an approximate model obtained by experiment

+The following picture shows that the example coordinate system of arm.
+The origin can be changed by publishing leg_HO

 ![arm_angle](image/arm_angle.PNG)